pdc-assignments/pdc-assignments.github.io/README.md

 This repository provides the public-facing website for the **PDC Assignments** project.

-The actual website is accessed via:
+The actual website is accessed via: https://pdc-assignments.
-<a href="pdc-assignments.github.io>pdc-assignments.github.io</a>.